ImNotDarren/Business/documents/proposal.md

 **Risks:**
 - Data in Boston may not reflect all situations in the US.
-Applying the solution generated from this dataset may not apply well in other states.
+Applying the solution generated from this dataset may not suit well in other states.

 ## Tools
 * **Google Sheets**, **Microsoft Excel** and **SQLite** for exploratory data analysis